libera-machinelearning/libera-machinelearning.github.io/Users.md

  * **RandIter** (New York, USA; Software engineer)
    *Relevant skills:* Python
-  I'm a backend software engineer in finance, having previously worked for many years in academia.
+  I'm a backend software engineer and data engineer with exposure to academia, finance, and biotech.

   * **warsh** (New York, USA; Student)
   *ML interests:* FPGA acceleration of NN